-How is Cortina Leather made?
+How is upholstery leather made?
 Here we break down the process.

-The first important fact to understand about making upholstery leather from Bovine/cattle is that the hide is a by-product of the meat and dairy industry.
-No animal is raised for their hide.
-If not for the leather industry, all hides would be disposed in a landfill.
-This makes the first step in the leather making process hide preparation.
-Leather making has many steps which can be grouped into four main processes:
+The first important fact to understand about making upholstery leather from bovine/cattle is that 100% of leather hides are a byproduct of the meat and dairy industries.
+No animal is raised for their hide for leathermaking.
+If not for the leather industry, all hides would be disposed of in a landfill and go to waste.

 The preparation process prepares the hide for tanning and consists of curing, soaking, liming, fleshing, splitting, deliming, bating and pickling.
 The first step, curing, takes place prior to the tannery to ensure the hides do not spoil prior to arrival at the tannery.
 The highest quality pure aniline leathers are made from fresh hides which are not cured--requiring quick transport from the raw hide supplier to the tannery.

 The remaining steps of preparation occur in large wooden drums in the section of the tannery known as the beamhouse.
 In the beamhouse, the hides are cleaned and unwanted materials such as hair and flesh are removed so that only the fibrous collagen structure that gives leather its strength and flexibility remain.
 The collagen structure is also expanded and softened so that it better accepts the tanning chemicals.
 These steps determine the softness and stretchiness (elongation) of the leather, so are typically tightly controlled by the finisher or tannery.